College Scholastic Ability Test: Language and Media

 Language forms questions 35-39 and includes topics within grammar: phonology, syntax, morphology, the history of the Korean language, Korean dialects and the Jeju Language.

 The history of the Korean language concerns ancient and medieval Korean.
 Phonology, syntax and morphology involves the patternised principle and exceptional principle.
-Dialect of Korean and Jeju Language are usually deal with Korean dialects in Korea and historical features in specific dialects of Korean.
+Dialect of Korean and Jeju Language usually deal with Korean dialects in Korea and historical features in specific dialects of Korean.

 An additional topic may be used to complete the required five, or two questions are taken from morphology or syntax.
 Media forms questions 40-45 and relates to the characteristics of media and the creation of an online post or message.

 Mathematics

 All mathematics candidates take the Maths I and II and select one elective topic from three choices: Calculus, Geometry or Probability and Statistics.
 Calculus is most preferred by students applying for natural science majors, while Probability and Statistics are preferred by students applying for the humanities.
 Geometry is the least popular, with only 4.1% of students selecting it as their elective.